MokhaLeee/fe8u-cskillsys-kernel/docs/Memory.md

 | 0x0203F000 | 0x1000  | ***reserved for DEMO***

 Since all source codes are all compiled at once, CHAX can offer a better Free-RAM-Space control method.
 Free-RAM-Space, unused memory from vanilla is collected by wizardries and now can be refered by [StanH's DOC](https://github.com/StanHash/DOC/blob/master/FREE-RAM-SPACE.md).
 Here we mainly use space start at `0x02026E30` with size `0x2028`, which is the debug print buffer in vanilla (and unused).
-They are all defined in [usr-defined.s](../include/Configs/usr-defined.s).

 In kernel, free-ram space is alloced from the bottom to the top: